-We recorded \$3,621,054 in revenue for the three month period ended August 31, 2020, an increase of \$1,581,578 or 77.5%, compared to the three month period ended August 31, 2019.
-This increase resulted from an increase in revenue of \$33,099 and \$1,616,586 from our Sim Card and SMS businesses, respectively, offset in part by a decrease of \$68,107 from our mobile recharge business.
-As previously disclosed, in June 2018, we paused our publishing and operating plans for existing games other projects and decided to refocus the Company's resources on the mobile data business, which has produced higher levels of revenue for the Company.
-We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
+We recorded \$4,881,601 in revenue for the three months period ended November 30, 2020, an increase of \$2,188,868 or 81%, compared to the three months period ended November 30, 2019.
+This increase resulted from an increase in revenue of \$220,827 and \$1,968,040 from our Telecommunication Products & Services and SMS & MMS businesses, respectively.
+The SMS & MMS business have improved and will continue to provide the solid revenue stream for the Company in the future.
+The Company acquired the SMS & MMS business in April 2019 and have since contributed to the total revenue.
+As for the Telecommunication Products & Services, we earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
-As we continue to develop our mobile recharge business, we expect that revenues will continue to grow.
-We also earned revenue during the most recently completed fiscal quarter from our newly acquired SMS texting service, which business only recently became a part of the Company.
-The Company expects and hopes that the SMS texting service business will continue to provide solid revenue for the Company in the future.
+As we continue to develop our mobile payment business, we expect that revenues will continue to grow.